ChristerNilsson/Lab/2017/055-Matrix/README.md

 * matrix
 * cell

-For more information, check out the asserts.
+For more information, check out the asserts in coffee/sketch.coffee